pathminder/pathminder.github.io/_classes/warlord-steelfist-commando.md

       12: 2/day
       18: 3/day
     text: Knowledgeable in the ways of making the best of any situation through pluck and verve, the warlord is capable of applying multiple martial principles simultaneously.
 At 6th level, once per day the warlord may initiate two boost type maneuvers as part of the same swift action.
 He may use this an additional time per day at 12th level, and three times per day at 18th level.

+  - name: powerful pugilist
+    type: Ex
+    levels: [8]
+    text: At 8th level, the steelfist commando’s skill allows him to better utilize his unarmed strikes to their fullest potential.
+When using his unarmed strike, he is considered one size category larger when determining his unarmed strike damage and when determining his CMB and CMD.
+If his target is flat-footed, he inflicts an additional 2d6 points of damage against his foe; this is precision damage and if a target would be immune to sneak attack, they are immune to this effect.

   - name: tactical assistance
     type: Ex